 Check out our helpful guide before you visit, which includes ways to save on admission, San Diego Zoo tips, must-see exhibits, other nearby attractions, and much more.

 We’ve got you covered – San Diego Zoo admission is available with the below money saving options, so you can choose the attraction pass that’s right for you:

 1. All-Inclusive Pass – All you can do.
 Includes admission to the Zoo plus 40+ attractions.

 2. Build Your Own Pass – Choose San Diego Zoo tickets + any other attractions you want to visit and save.

 See all available passes, attractions & prices – Learn more.

 - Check out our helpful San Diego Zoo infographic here.

-- If you visit using a Go San Diego Card, you can skip the ticket booth and go straight to the turnstiles for park entry.
+- If you visit with a Go San Diego pass, you can skip the ticket booth and go straight to the turnstiles for park entry.
 Your San Diego Zoo 1-Day Pass ticket includes unlimited use of the Guided Bus Tour, Kangaroo Express Bus, Skyfari aerial tram, and all regularly scheduled shows.

 - Wear comfortable footwear.
 The San Diego Zoo consists of 100 acres of hilly terrain.

 - Take advantage of the guided double decker bus tour and go in the morning to scope out your must-see exhibits.
 Follow the bus route along with your map to get a lay of the land.